YoussefSoliman96/music/README.md

 ### Theme:

-This project allows users to either create a room or join other user's room where they all can listen to music together and control what's happening according to their liking using customized settings
+This project allows users to either create a room or join other user's room where they all can listen to music together and control what's happening according to their liking using customized settings.

 ### Overview: